billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/Arduino/Readme.txt

 The original Arduino firmware has been depreciated for some time and has now been removed.

-All new builds should use the ESP32 platform.
+It is recommended that all builds should use the ESP32 Version 4.

+If an Arduino version is preferred, then please see the Arduino V2 folder.

-The old documents, excluding firmware are left here for reference.
+The old version 1 documents, excluding firmware are left here for reference.